 I know too many people whose lives have been derailed by Lyme.
 I love the outdoors and the stunning beauty of the Bay Area, but it is imperative that we are all informed and safe when we are outside in nature.
 I want to help educate everyone about this insidious disease so we can prevent more cases occurring.

 Jo Ellis has over 20 years of experience developing and marketing educational programming for schools, nonprofits, and corporations.
 A native of the UK, Jo was Product Development Executive for BBC Education & Training, developing award-winning educational programs distributed worldwide.
 Here in the US, Jo worked as Director of Executive Education at Stanford and then for Charles Schwab, launching “Schwab U,” the company’s internal management education provider.
 When Jo started a family, she went back to school and got her Montessori teaching qualification.
 She received her BA/MA from Cambridge University, and a post-graduate high-school teaching certification from the University of London.
 Jo holds the AMI middle school teaching certification, and is a nationally recognized gifted and talented educator with Johns Hopkins University.

 Kate Misskelley, Donor Relations Director

 Kate Misskelley plays a crucial role in managing and coordinating Special Events.
 Kate brings extensive experience as a consultant, director of finance, Estate Manager and a professional fundraiser serving a variety of small businesses, nonprofits, and high net worth individuals.
-She is the Founder of KMS Financial Systems where she continues to serve a variety of clients across the California Bay Area.
-Ms. Misskelley holds a diploma for Graphic Design from Watford Art College in England, and a diploma for Technical Design and Printing from Watford Technical College in England.
+She is the Founder of KMS Financial Systems where she continues to serve a variety of clients across the San Francisco Bay Area.

 Wendy Adams, Program Consultant